 The first three transcripts are free.
 There is a charge for each additional transcript requested.
 All transcripts need release approval from the business office.
-Diploma and Official transcript will not be released until the account is paid in full.
+Official transcripts will not be released until the account is paid in full.

 EXTRA CHARGES

 • Laptop deposit: \$100